hiarindam/document-image-classification-TL-SG/README.md

 Tensmeyer et al. [2] | 90.94 | Same model as above with increased image dimension (384X384) keeping aspect ratio same Csurka et al. [3]  | 90.70 | GoogleNet with weights transferred from ImageNet Afzal et al. [4] | 90.97 | VGG-16 with weights transferred from ImageNet
-Kolsch et al. [5] | 90.05 | Weights transferred from ImageNet to VGG-16 and adding ELM in place of MLP Proposed | 91.11 | VGG-16 model trained on holistic samples with weights transferred from ImageNet Proposed | 92.21 | Inter and intra domain transfer learning on region based DCNNs and MLNN based stacking
+Kölsch et al. [5] | 90.05 | Weights transferred from ImageNet to VGG-16 and adding ELM in place of MLP Proposed | 91.11 | VGG-16 model trained on holistic samples with weights transferred from ImageNet Proposed | 92.21 | Inter and intra domain transfer learning on region based DCNNs and MLNN based stacking